 @media rules.
 The sidebar lists the rules and provides a link to the line of the sheet where the rule is defined.
 Click an item to jump to that rule in the sheet.
 The condition text of the rule is greyed-out if the media query doesn’t currently apply.

-The media sidebar works especially well with Responsive Design View for creating and debugging responsive layouts:
+The media sidebar works especially well with Responsive Design View for creating and debugging mobile layouts:

 Creating and importing style sheets

 You can create a new style sheet by clicking the New button in the toolbar.
-Then you can just start entering CSS into the new editor and watch as the new styles are applied in real time just like changes to the other sheets.
+Then you can just start entering CSS into the new editor and watch as the new styles apply in real time just like changes to the other sheets.

 You can load a style sheet from disk and apply it to the page by clicking the Import button.